The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 Cognition and metacognition as applied to a primary maths problem.
 [Source: EEF Report]

-There is a strong body of research from psychology and education demonstrating the importance of metacognition and self-regulation for effective pupil learning.
+A strong body of psychological and educational research demonstrates the importance of metacognition and self-regulation for effective pupil learning.
 The Education Endowment Foundation (EEF) found that the use of metacognitive strategies was a high impact and low cost intervention that can be worth the equivalent of 7 months’ additional progress.

 Read more: The most effective intervention strategies for schools

-In order to support teachers looking to embed metacognitive strategies into their teaching, we’ve listed 10, categorised by the phase in which they can be used.
-All of the strategies are suitable for both primary and secondary learners.
+To support teachers looking to embed metacognitive strategies into their teaching, we’ve listed 10, categorised by the phase in which they can be used.
+All of the strategies are suitable for both primary school and secondary school learners.

 Planning phase: